Ameliasks/dms1_blog/posts/eighteen-blog-post.md

 ## Assignment 1 - Video Edit (Leaving The Nest)

 This video conveys the disorientation and overwhelming emotions I felt when I first moved to Melbourne, as I moved away from the comfort of my home and family for the first time.
-It explores the initial feelings of fear and isolation, to melancholy and sadness of being homesick, and finally the feelings of contentment and anticipation for a new begining.
+It explores the initial feelings of fear and isolation, to melancholy and sadness of being homesick, and finally the feelings of contentment and anticipation for a new beginning.

 "And suddenly you know: It's time to start something new and trust the magic of new beginnings." is a quote by Meister Eckhart, a German Catholic theologian, philosopher and mystic.
 I added this quote into the video as I thought it perfectly encapsulated the message of the video.